tc39/notes/es7/2015-11/nov-17.md

 YK: browsers could also implement as source2source step.

-YK: proxies are a good example, likely input from babel isn’t as valuable.
+YK: proxies are a good example, likely input from babel isn't as valuable.
 As it must make all . operations slow.
-Which wouldn’t be acceptable for a runtime. and also why babel doesn’t offer proxies.
+Which wouldn't be acceptable for a runtime. and also why babel doesn't offer proxies.

 YK: so only cpp compilers qualify?